abigailregina/Gojek-Data-Scraping/README.md

-# Gojek-Data-Scraping
+# Gojek Data Scraping
-Gojek data scraping for a four-month period
+Twitter data scraping for a four-month period of 'gojek' keyword

-Insert your very own Twitter authentication token before you run the code 👍 How to obtain it?
+Insert your very own Twitter authentication token before you run the code 👍

+How to obtain it?
 1. Open Twitter on browser
 2. Right click and select "Inspect"